intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 The following process shall be used to formulate or modify processes related to the RFC series:

-1. A individual participant in the RFCSWG generates a proposal in the form of an Internet-Draft.
+1. A individual participant in the RSWG generates a proposal in the form of an Internet-Draft.
-2. If there is sufficient interest in the proposal, RFCSWG may adopt the proposal as a draft proposal of the RFCSWG, much the same way a working group of the IETF or IRTF would.
+2. If there is sufficient interest in the proposal, RSWG may adopt the proposal as a draft proposal of the RSWG, much the same way a working group of the IETF or IRTF would.
-3. The RFCSWG shall then further develop the proposal.
-Members of the RFCSAB are expected to participate in discussion relating to such proposals.
+3. The RSWG shall then further develop the proposal.
+Members of the RSAB are expected to participate in discussion relating to such proposals.
-4. At some point, if the RFCSWG chairs believe there may be rough consensus for the proposal to advance, they will issue a working group last call.
+4. At some point, if the RSWG chairs believe there may be rough consensus for the proposal to advance, they will issue a working group last call.
-5. After a suitable period of time, the RFCSWG chairs will determine whether rough consensus for the proposal exists.
+5. After a suitable period of time, the RSWG chairs will determine whether rough consensus for the proposal exists.
 If comments have been received and substantial changes have been made, it is expected that additional last calls may be necessary.
-6. Once consensus is established in the RFCSWG, the chairs shall issue a community call for comments.
-Should substantial comments be received, the RFCSWG will again consider those comments and make revisions as they see fit.
-At this same time, the RFCSAB will consider the proposal.
+6. Once consensus is established in the RSWG, the chairs shall issue a community call for comments.
+Should substantial comments be received, the RSWG will again consider those comments and make revisions as they see fit.
+At this same time, the RSAB will consider the proposal.
 OPEN
 ISSUE: specify what counts as a "community call for consensus".
 7. Should substantial changes be made, additional community calls for comment should be issued, and again comments considered.
-8. Once all comments have been been addressed, the RFCSWG chairs will submit the proposal to the RFCSAB for its consideration.
+8. Once all comments have been been addressed, the RSWG chairs will submit the proposal to the RSAB for its consideration.
-9. Within a reasonable period of time, the RFCSAB will then poll on the proposal.
+9. Within a reasonable period of time, the RSAB will then poll on the proposal.
 Positions may be as follows:
 * "YES": the proposal should be approved
 * "CONCERN": the proposal raises substantial concerns that must be addressed.
 * "RECUSE": the person holding the position has a conflict of interest.

 Anyone holding a "CONCERN" position MUST explain their concern to the community in detail.
 The explanation may or may not be actionable.

 A CONCERN may be made for two reasons:

  * The proposal represents a serious problem for the group a particular member represents.
  * The member believes that the proposal would cause serious harm to the overall series, including harm to the long term health and viability of the series.

-No CONCERN should ever come as a surprise to the RFCSWG.
+No CONCERN should ever come as a surprise to the RSWG.

-10. If a CONCERN exists, discussion will take place within the RFCSWG.
+10. If a CONCERN exists, discussion will take place within the RSWG.
-Again, all RFCSAB members MUST participate.
+Again, all RSAB members MUST participate.
 11. If all CONCERN positions are addressed, then the proposal is approved.
 Again, if substantial changes have been made, an additional call for community input should be made.
-12. If, after a suitable period of time, any CONCERN positions remain, a formal vote of the RFCSAB is taken.
-If a majority of RFCSAB members vote to approve, the proposal is approved.
-Otherwise, it is returned to the RFCSWG.
+12. If, after a suitable period of time, any CONCERN positions remain, a formal vote of the RSAB is taken.
+If a majority of RSAB members vote to approve, the proposal is approved.
+Otherwise, it is returned to the RSWG.
 In the case of a tie, the proposal is approved.
 13. When a proposal is approved, a notification is sent to the community, and the document enters the queue for publication as an RFC.

 OPEN ISSUE: In which stream {{RFC8729}} are these documents published?
 Is a new stream (e.g., the "Editorial Stream") needed?

-### Appeals of RFCSAB Decisions
+### Appeals of RSAB Decisions

-Appeals of RFCSAB decisions may only be made based on process failures, and not on the substance of a proposal.
-These appeals SHALL be made to the ISOC Board of Trustees within thirty days of the RFCSAB decision.
+Appeals of RSAB decisions may only be made based on process failures, and not on the substance of a proposal.
+These appeals SHALL be made to the ISOC Board of Trustees within thirty days of the RSAB decision.
 The ISOC Board of Trusteers MAY decide only whether a process failure occurred, and what if any corrective action should take place.

+# RFC Series Editor/Advisor (RSEA)

+OPEN ISSUE: Discussion continues within the RFCED-Future Program regarding the roles and responsibilities of an expert in technical publication processes.
+To retain flexibility (e.g., as to whether this individual plays more of an advisory role or more of a singular leadership role), this document temporarily refers to the individual as the "RFC Series Editor/Advisor" ("RSEA").

+The RFC Series Editor/Advisor (RSEA) shall be a senior professional with deep knowledge of technical publishing.

+The primary responsibilities of the RSEA are as follows:

+* Provide expert advice regarding policy proposals within the RSWG.
+* Serve as a voting member on the RSAB (see OPEN ISSUE above).
+* If requested, provide expert advice to the RPC and IETF LLC.

+Matters on which the RSEA might be consulted could include proposed changes to the RFC style guide, RFC formatting in general, web presence, copyright matters, and archiving policy.

+## RSEA Selection

+The RSEA will be selected by a committee formed by the Executive Director of the IETF LLC, taking into account the [role definition](https://github.com/intarchboard/program-rfced-future/blob/master/Issue12-RSE-role.md) and any detailed job description defined by the relevant parties (e.g., the Executive Director, other RSAB members, or RSWG chairs).
+The search committee may ask others to take part in the selection process in confidence.
+The initial length of service shall be for one year, but then further extensions will be for three to five years.

+## RSEA Ongoing Performance Evaluation

+Periodically, the Executive Director will send out to the community a call for input on the performance of the RSEA.
+The evaluation will be based on criteria specified in the role definition.
+Criteria could include matters such as the following:

+* Was the RSEA an active participant in RSWG/RSAB discussions and meetings?
+* Did the RSEA provide useful advice to the RSWG and RPC?
+* Did the RSEA exercise good judgment in RSAB decision making?
+* Was the RSEA effective in advising the community on policy direction?

+The Executive Director will review the feedback, consulting with stream manager representatives, and then produce a recommendation to the IETF LLC Board.
+The LLC will then make a decision, taking into account the Executive Director's recommendation.

+Whether the RSEA role is structured as a contractual or employee relationship is a matter for the IETF LLC and its Executive Director to determine.

 # Changes from Version 2 of the RFC Editor Model

 ## RFC Series Editor

-The RFCSWG and RFCSAB together provide a public process by which policies for the RFC series can be defined.
+The RSWG and RSAB together provide a public process by which policies for the RFC series can be defined.
 It is expected that these bodies will therefore cover some of the responsibilities of the RFC Series Editor under Version 2.